Boma Benjy – Iwuoha

 I bet you get it now.
 I have a lot of sisters, doing it the wrong way, so I found this piece by Nikki Boa-Amponsem, it guides us through identifying our body shapes, and helps out with a few important dues and don’ts of fashion, that would amplify your inner rock star.
 Here you go:

-Body shape is all about proportion, and fashion is all about dressing those proportions to look their very best.
+The body shape is all about proportion, and fashion is all about dressing those proportions to look their very best.
 When you think about body types, don’t focus on height and weight… focus on shape.
 A slender gal can have the same body shape as a curvy gal, just as a short woman can have the same body shape as her taller friend.
 And it’s not about trying to look thin; it’s about accentuating your shape and enhancing what you have so you feel your best in every outfit you own.

 Each of us is unique — and our bodies are, too!
 Nevertheless, our body shapes are generally narrowed down to five general categories: pear, wedge, rectangle, apple and hourglass.
 You might fall into one category, or you might be a blend of two or more categories.

 Once you’ve determined your body shape, you can begin to consider which fashion trends to embrace and which to avoid.
 Spend some time in front of the mirror and do a fair and honest assessment of your body.
 Then put these fashion tips to work.

 - 1. Pear body shape

 - Pear body traits: Your lower body is wider than your upper body — in other words, your hips are wider than your shoulders.
 Your bottom is rounded and your waist is well-defined.

 - Your best assets: Shoulders and torso